Study Abroad in Germany

 Other Study Abroad Scholarships

-Our department along with the Dietrich College of Humanities and Social Sciences is offering study abroad scholarship opportunities for students to study for a semester, full-year, or summer overseas.
-Scholarships can be put towards tuition, room and board, airfare and/or book expenses at any accredited study abroad program.
-A printable document with more information about these awards is available [pdf].
+Our department, along with the Dietrich College of Humanities and Social Sciences, offers study abroad scholarships for students to study for a semester, full-year, or summer overseas.
+Scholarships can be put towards tuition, room and board, airfare and/or book expenses when participating in any accredited study abroad program.
+A printable document with more information about these awards is available [pdf] as a fillable form.